digitalnsw/nsw-design-system/.github/ISSUE_TEMPLATE/propose-a-new-component.md

 ---

-## Contribution Criteria
+## Does it meet the contribution criteria?
-•    Useful: The component is commonly used or required and this need cannot be met with an existing component.
+> Is it useful: Is the component is commonly used or required and this need cannot be met with an existing component.
-•    Unique: It doesn’t duplicate something which already exists in the design system, unless it’s intended to replace it.
+> Is it unique: It doesn’t duplicate something which already exists in the design system, unless it’s intended to replace it.

 ## What
 > Give a brief description of the style, component or pattern you want to propose.